Last Updated: May 13, 2021

 Nearly a third of American internet users over the age of 18 are using, or have used Pinterest.
 This number is even considered low, compared to other social networks.
-Facebook, for example, is used by nearly 60% of adult users from the US.
+Facebook, for example, is used by nearly 69% (seven-in-ten) adults in the United States.

-As mentioned before, females dominate the Pinterest demographics.
-The fact that 45% of all women online are using this social platform shows best how prominent the female presence on Pinterest is.
+The fact that 77% of all Pinterest users are women shows how prominent the female presence on Pinterest is.